 This is probably the best bike sizing method for most people.
 It is based on measuring your inseam length at home and comparing it with a bike size chart.

-Once you measure the inseam length, use it to select the bike size.
-Most bicycle manufacturers use seat tube length and other details, including the standover height, in their bike size charts.
+Once you measure the inseam length (here is how to do it), use it to select the bike size.
+Most bicycle manufacturers use seat tube length and other measurements, including the standover height, in their bike size charts.
+The standover height is the distance from the ground to the top of the top tube.

+If your inseam length is shorter than the standover height, the bike is too big for you.
 The clearance, which is the difference between your inseam length and the standover height, should be around 1 to 2 inches.
+This clearance is essential to prevent injuries caused by sudden or emergency stops.

 IMPORTANT NOTES

-• The inseam length for choosing a bike size is measured differently from that used for buying pants.
+- The inseam length for choosing a bike size is measured differently from that used for buying pants.
 Learn more

-• To choose the most accurate bike size, always compare your measurements with the manufacturer’s bike size chart for your bike type.
+- To choose the most accurate bike size, always compare your measurements with the manufacturer’s bike size chart for your bike type.

 Hybrid Bike Size Chart